Graduate Certificate in Interdisciplinary Studies

 |IDIS-D 503||Natural Sciences Seminar||3|

 *Students are required to take a minimum of six (6) hours of graduate seminars.
-You must take at least one (1) seminar in two different areas: arts and letters, natural sciences or social sciences.
-Typically this would mean that you would take a three (3) hour seminar in two areas.
+You must take at least one (1) seminar in two different area: arts and letters, natural sciences or social sciences.

-*To complete the graduate certificate, students will choose six (6) credit hours of elective courses in a single field of study.
+**To complete the graduate certificate, students will choose 6 credit hours of graduate level courses in a single field of study.
 You may choose from among courses offered by the Schools of Arts and Letters, Natural Sciences and Social Sciences as well as from those offered by the professional schools: Business, Education, and Nursing.
-Students may elect to take additional seminars beyond the six (6) hours required above.
-Any additional hours of seminar beyond six (6) can count as electives.

 Advising for graduate certificates takes place both during the admissions process, when the program director schedules an initial conversation with the applicant upon receipt of the complete application, and continuously over the course of the program.